Visit South Carolina

 Experience Generations Of History

 The Gardens at Middleton Place were laid out in 1741 by Henry Middleton, president of the First Continental Congress.
-Henry's son, Arthur, signed the Declaration of Independence.His grandson and namesake, Henry, served as govenor of S.C., and his great grandson , William, signed the Ordinance of Secession.
+Henry's son, Arthur, signed the Declaration of Independence.His grandson and namesake, Henry, served as governor of S.C., and his great grandson , William, signed the Ordinance of Secession.

 When the original Plantaion House was torched by Union troops during the Civil War , the family relocated to what had been a gentleman's guest wing, It now serves as the Middleton House Museum. complete with collections of Middleton Family furniture, paintings , books and documents.